Metricwise

 MetricWise includes a catalog for shared and private metrics.

-You can browse metrics, view their canonical definitions, save your own views, turn those views into charts, and add them to dashboards.
+Users can browse metrics, view canonical definitions, save their own metric views, turn those views into charts, and add them to dashboards.

-The point is to make it clear which number is the right one before it becomes a meeting debate.
+The point is to make the correct definition easy to find before a number becomes a meeting debate.

 Source control for your metrics layer

-MetricWise also supports GitHub source control for semantic model changes.
+MetricWise supports GitHub source control for semantic model changes.

-Connect a repo and branch, see which model files were added, changed, or deleted, write a commit message, and push the update.
+Teams can connect a repository and branch, review which model files were added, changed, or deleted, write a commit message, and push updates.

-Private dashboards and charts are excluded from sync, so personal work does not accidentally end up in production.
+Private dashboards and charts are excluded from sync, so personal analysis does not accidentally end up in production.

 Data connections